HussainAther/philosophy/causality/contextualemergence.md

 properties of them are important.
 (1) The differential dynamics mean the system's evolution obeys a differential equation in a space of ontic states.
 (2) The unique evolution of the system means initial and boundary conditions give a unique trajectory.
 (3) The value determinateness assumes that any state can be described with arbitrarily small error.
-These three features define a hierarchy ofr the contextual emergence of deterministic descriptions assuming (1) is a necessary condition for determinism, (2) can be proven under sufficient condition that trajectories created by a vector field obeying (1) pass through points whose distance is stable under small pertubrations.
+These three features define a hierarchy for the contextual emergence of deterministic descriptions assuming (1) is a necessary condition for determinism, (2) can be proven under sufficient condition that trajectories created by a vector field obeying (1) pass through points whose distance is stable under small pertubrations.
 We assume (2) for almost every intiial condition as a necessary condition of determinism that defines a phase flow with weak